‘If you win the morning, you win the day’ – Tim Ferriss

 By setting aside reading time each morning, I have found that I’m able to fit in an activity I really love, but that often fell to the wayside.
 I purposefully choose books that I want to learn something from, as I find I’m more able to focus at this point in the day.

 I read over breakfast, usually a chapter or two, depending on their size.
 Developing this habit means I’m absorbing loads of really useful information that again leads me closer to my goals.
-My notebook is always handy too.
+My notebook is always handy.

 Journaling isn’t new.
-It’s not quite the woes of a teenager anymore, but it’s still highly effective.
+It’s not quite The Secret Diary of Adrian Mole, but it’s still highly effective.

 People use their journals for different things and Hal suggests spending 5-10 minutes putting your thoughts on paper during your morning routine.